Continually Updated Clinical Reference

 The anterior vitreous may have some cells that have "spilled over" from the anterior chamber.
 Some HLA-B27 diseases have varying amounts of vitritis and posterior pole involvement.

-Papillitis or disc edema may be seen in VKH disease, sarcoidosis, TB, Lyme disease, multiple sclerosis, toxoplasmosis, and toxocariasis.
+Papillitis or disc edema may be seen in Vogt-Koyanagi-Harada (VKH) disease, sarcoidosis, tuberculosis, Lyme disease, multiple sclerosis, toxoplasmosis, and toxocariasis.

-HLA-B27 is a genotype located on the short arm of chromosome 6 and sometimes is associated with specific rheumatologic diseases.
-HLA-B27 is present in 1.4-8.0% of the general population; however, it is present in as many as 50-60% of patients with acute iritis.
+In terms of testing, HLA-B27 is a genotype located on the short arm of chromosome 6 and is sometimes associated with specific rheumatologic diseases.
+HLA-B27 is present in 1.4-8% of the general population; however, it is present in as many as 50-60% of patients with acute iritis.
 The HLA-B27 test should be considered in patients with recurrent anterior nongranulomatous uveitis.
 These so-called seronegative spondyloarthropathies are associated strongly with both acute anterior uveitis and a positive HLA-B27 test.
 By definition, patients with these disorders do not have a positive rheumatoid factor.
-Some examples are ankylosing spondylitis, Reiter syndrome, inflammatory bowel disease, psoriatic arthritis, and postinfectious arthritis.
+Some examples include ankylosing spondylitis, Reiter syndrome, inflammatory bowel disease, psoriatic arthritis, and postinfectious arthritis.

 History is important in determining risk factors, but laboratory evidence of the disease is necessary so proper antibiotic therapy can be initiated quickly.
 Sarcoidosis is a systemic disease that classically manifests as an anterior granulomatous uveitis but can present as any type of uveitis.
 Judicious use of laboratory tests should help to better define the etiology of any anterior uveitis.